mike-hanson/jsSubstitute/README.md

 define(['jsSubstitute'], function(substitute){
 });
 ```

-Once you have the factory you create a substitute by passing a real instance of an object or an a representation of the 'interface' of the object or an array of strings representing the methods to the **for** method.
+Once you have the factory you create a substitute by passing a real instance of an object or a representation of the 'interface' of the object the **for** method.
 The 'interface' can be specified using an object literal that has all the fields and methods without implementation or an array of method names.
 The latter is great if you only want to test behaviour interaction with the substitute, if you need to also test state i.e. fields values you will need to use an object literal or a stub.

 ```javascript
 // using an object literal as an interface